Food Delivery Drivers Are Reportedly Tasting Customer’s Food Before Giving It To Them

 — 107.9 WYYD (@1079YYD) July 31, 2019

-In addition to the sampling of the food, others that used food delivery apps claimed that they had other negative experiences, for example their delivery driver leaving their food outside instead of come to the door as they are supposed to.
+In addition sampling the food, others that used food delivery apps claimed other negative experiences.
+For example, their delivery driver left their food outside instead of showing up at the door as requirements demand.